2019 MID YEAR OUTLOOK | POLITICS

 - With volatility anticipated to remain elevated, Citi analysts believe that a highly diversified multi-asset class portfolio approach remains essential in today’s environment.

-Some of the main political signposts and geopolitical risks that could move markets in the second half of 2018 include:
+Some of the main political signposts and geopolitical risks that could move markets in 2019 include:

 Start your Citigold relationship